-EchoStar Corporation and DISH have operated as separate publicly-traded companies since 2008.
+EchoStar Corporation and DISH have operated as separate publicly-traded companies since 2008 (the "Spin-off").
 A substantial majority of the voting power of the shares of each of EchoStar Corporation and DISH is owned beneficially by Charles W. Ergen, our Chairman, and by certain entities established for the benefit of his family.

-In addition, prior to March 2017, DISH Network owned the Trading Stock, which in the aggregate represented an 80% economic interest in the residential retail satellite broadband business of our Hughes segment.
-The Trading Stock was retired in March 2017.
+In January 2017, we and certain of our subsidiaries entered into the Share Exchange Agreement with DISH and certain of its subsidiaries pursuant to which, in February 2017, we received all of the shares of the Tracking Stock, representing an 80% economic interest in the residential retail satellite broadband business of our Hughes segment, in the Share Exchange.
+The Tracking Stock was retired in March 2017.